ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Raising his head, Wèi WúXiàn saw the ‘Elegant Room’ characters written on the top of the entrance.
 However, he seemed to hesitate to enter the room.

-After they had pretended to severe their relationship, Wèi WúXiàn didn’t know if he was currently on good or bad terms with Jiāng Chéng.
+After they had pretended to sever their relationship, Wèi WúXiàn didn’t know if he was currently on good or bad terms with Jiāng Chéng.

-Earlier, he found it awkward to inquire about it in front of Lán SīZhuī and Lán JǐngYí.
-Unfortunately, Jīn Líng left before he could find the opportunity to told to him alone.
+Earlier, he found it awkward to enquire about it in front of Lán SīZhuī and Lán JǐngYí.
+Unfortunately, Jīn Líng left before he could find the opportunity to tell him alone.

 Noticing Wèi WúXiàn’s hesitation, Lán WàngJī said, “Wèi Yīng, your relationship with Jiāng WǎnYín* has already improved considerably.”

 <small>*Jiāng WǎnYín is Jiāng Chéng’s given name.</small>

-“The issue of the last Wēn clan has already been solved,” thoughy Wèi WúXiàn, “So, that probably means that Jiāng Chéng and I have been reconciled with each other.”
+“The issue of the last Wēn clan has already been solved,” thought Wèi WúXiàn.
+“So, that probably means that Jiāng Chéng and I have been reconciled with each other.”

 He carried on thinking, “To think that Lán Zhàn is so good at observing people really surprised me.
 He actually knew that I was thinking.”